BasicsHome and Search

 'The name of the painter of ‘Horses at grass in Herefordshire’ referred to in her will, Jean Christie Miller, suggests in fact that Jean may have married at an early stage of her life but obviously the marriage failed, for one reason or another, and she spent the rest of her life with her elder sister.
 I suppose one has to think of the possibility that Jean married a serviceman who was killed in the war.'

-Picking up the last point, the death of a Jean Christie Miller was recorded at Kendal, Westmorland, in the first quarter of 1996; her birth date in the death register entry is 29 Jan 1927.
+Picking up James's last point, the death of a Jean Christie Miller was recorded at Kendal, Westmorland, in the first quarter of 1996; her birth date in the death register entry is 29 Jan 1927.
 A public family tree on ancestry includes Jean Christie Clark, born on this date in Aberdeen, daughter of James Christie Clark and Isabella Grace Burnett.
 Jean married John Palmer Miller, of Grangemouth, Stirlingshire, in 1947 in Aberdeen Southern District (ScotlandsPeople); she may be the artist, and her name Christie a coincidence.

 ChallengesAbove are accounts of three individuals' lives: Arthur, Isabella/Christie and Maureen.
-At various points searches of key sources such as censuses, the 1939 Register and BMD records failed to locate an individual, to the point where it seemed they somehow had managed to evade such official documentation.
+At various points searches of key sources such as censuses, the 1939 Register and BMD records failed to locate an individual, to the point where it seemed they somehow had managed to evade officialdom.

 Looking back on the research the problems that manifested were due to factors that do not always crop up: